 Cape Town is without doubt one of the most beautiful and picturesque cities of the world.
 Cape Town in South Africa is also one of the most recognisable places in the world.
 It goes without saying that the iconic Table Mountain has a lot to do with this.
 In 2012, Table Mountain was inaugurated as one of the New 7 World Wonders of Nature.
 It gave Cape Town an even better place in the world as one of the most stunning cities on the planet.

 Now don’t assume that Table Mountain is all that Cape Town has to offer.
 There are so many activities to do in Cape Town, even completely for free.
 Cape Town has a lot of pretty and instagram-worthy places in and around the city.
 There are so many beautiful places in Cape Town and so many instagrammable places in Cape Town.
+When you are just visiting for short term, it might be difficult to know where are the best photos spots in Cape Town.
 We have been living in CapeTown now for the last few months and I have so many photos of the city and the surrounding area that I should take a break to go through them all and finally admire them.
 Or better, just stop taking photos and admire the city itself.
 We have been able to fill up our instagram account with lots of Cape Town photos, and had to stop in order not to over spam the Cape Town hashtag.
 You can see the best of our photos on our instagram account.
 And you can follow it if you are not doing already.
 Going on a photography trip to Cape Town is definitely a great reason to visit South Africa.
-What to see in Cape Town?

 The 12 most instagrammable places in Cape Town